 Name Associated class Description CParamWatson CWatson High level parameters for the head pose tracker.
 CParamNodsShakes CNodsShakes Parameters for the head gesture recognizer.
 CParamSeq CGrabSequence Grabbing parameters for the stereo camera and model of the head (ROI).
 CParamDirector CTrackerDirector Parameters for the online selection of keyframes and merging of the tracking results.
 CParamInit CInitTracker Initialization criteria for the head tracker.
-CParamMap CMapBuilder Parameters for the insertion of new keyframes (view-based appearance model).
+CParamMap CMapBuilder Parameters for the insertion of new keyframes (view- based appearance model).
+CParam3DModel C3DModel Parameters for the ellipsoid matching algorithm.
 CParamTrackerICP CTrackerICP Parameters for the core differential tracker.
 CRecordParam CGrabSequence Record parameters for saving offline sequences.
 CParamSimple CTrackerSimple Parameters for the face detection and segmentation.